 The Board generally meets a minimum of four times per year, at least every quarter.
 The independent directors regularly meet in-camera, without management present, during each Board and Committee meeting.
 The Audit Committee meets at least four times per year.
 The Nominating and Corporate Governance Committee, Compensation Committee and the Health, Safety & Environmental Committee meet as deemed necessary.
 The frequency of the meetings and the nature of the meeting agendas are dependent upon the nature of the business and affairs which the Corporation faces from time to time.
-During the year ended December 31, 2014, the Board held seven meetings, the Audit Committee held five meetings, the Compensation Committee held five meetings and the NCGC held two meetings.
-A summary of Director attendance at Board and Committee Meetings held in 2014 is as follows:
+During the year ended December 31, 2015, the Board held thirteen meetings, the Audit Committee held six meetings, the Compensation Committee held one meeting and the NCGC held two meetings.